I feel the question really shouldn’t be ‘Can dogs eat banana peels?’ but ‘Should a dog be fed with banana peels?’

 Are banana peels toxic to dogs?

 The truth is bananas are an excellent treat for your dog.
-Dogs love the fruit and enjoy it whenever they are being fed with it.
+Dogs love the fruit and enjoy it whenever they are being fed it.

 But, experts say not every part of the banana is safe to be consumed by your pet, especially the peels.